jyutzler/Bridge-Systems/system.md

 Blackwood, or cuebidding if still interested in trying to cooperate with opener in making the slam decision.

+# Minor Openings
+﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
+The exception is a hand with 4–4– 3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.

+Responses and later bidding generally follow the ideas set down in the previous section.
+Bidding at the one level is up-the-line in principle.
+Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).

+Responses of 2NT and 3NT are standard:

+1♣
+   * 2NT = 13–15, game forcing
+   * 3NT = 16–17

+There is no forcing minor-suit raise.

 ## Subsequent Bidding by Responder
 If responder has bid a suit at the one level, he next determines whether he wishes to sign off in a partscore, invite game, sign off in game, or force to game and get